MicrosoftDocs/microsoft-365-docs/microsoft-365/campaigns/get-microsoft-365-campaigns.md

 If your campaign or political party qualifies, Microsoft 365 for Campaigns is the least expensive plan available through Microsoft.
 See [Sign up for Microsoft 365 for Campaigns](m365-campaigns-sign-up.md).

 If you're not eligible for special pricing, Microsoft 365 Business Premium is still the most cost-effective way obtain comprehensive security for a collaboration environment.
-See [Set up Microsoft 365](../business/set-up.md?toc=/microsoft-365/campaigns/toc.json&bc=/microsoft-365/campaigns/breadcrumb/toc.json) and then use this library to configure extra security and to help your team collaborate securely.
+See [Set up Microsoft 365 Business Premium](../business/set-up.md?toc=/microsoft-365/campaigns/toc.json&bc=/microsoft-365/campaigns/breadcrumb/toc.json) and then use this library to configure extra security and to help your team collaborate securely.

 ## What does Microsoft 365 for Campaigns include?